Oliver-Mustoe/Oliver-Mustoe-Tech-Journal/tech_journal_backups/SEC-480/Milestone_4.md

 ### Reflection for 4.2:

 This was a really fun milestone, as it was a really good introduction to Powercli and a good place for me to flex my Powershell skills.
 I implemented both in script and flags for setting the name variables which was fun to learn/implement.
 I am really glad I did this, as in the future if I already know the names I want/need, I can directly deploy new Base clones.
 I also learned about using formatting in Powershell using `-f`, which was not something I was familiar with at all.
 Some of the output from the commands actually differs from flags/manual inputs, but that does not seem to have any effect on the output.
 I will monitor this and decide if it needs changing.
-I am very much enjoying Powercli at the moment, and I hope the final part of this milestone has a little left to do of it!
+I am very much enjoying Powercli at the moment, and I hope the final part of this milestone has a more left to do of it!

 ### Sources for 4.2